Updated: March 5, 2026

 2. Visit the Property in Person

-visit rental properties in portugalNever sign anything before visiting the property in person and, if that is not possible, send someone you trust to visit the property on your behalf.
-Some listings for rental properties in Portugal can be good too good to be true.
+visit rental properties in portugalNever sign or pay anything before visiting the property in person and, if that is not possible, send someone you trust to visit the property on your behalf.
+Some listings for rental properties in Portugal can be too good to be true.

-Often, landlords or a property manager will show properties online with misleading pictures that do not reflect the reality of the property.
-This is common in Lisbon, Porto, and Cascais, where high demand means that renters are likely to agree to renting a property without thoroughly checking out the property.
+Money should never be sent before visiting a property.
+This is because landlords or property managers can show properties online with misleading pictures that do not reflect the reality of the property.
+This is common in Lisbon, Porto, and Cascais, where high demand means that renters are likely to agree to renting a property without thoroughly checking it out.

 If the property owner is, for whatever reason, unwilling to let you visit the property in person, this is a big red flag, and you should reconsider your options.

 When you visit the property, make sure to take into consideration its condition.
-Is there any mold?
+Is there any mold or humidity problems in the winter?
 Are there any cracks in the wall?
 If renting a furnished apartment, is the equipment up to scratch?
 Does it have modern amenities?

 Take a note and ask the landlord about these issues when you are visiting the property.
 If the landlord is working on fixing them, then no problem, but be sure to double-check this before signing any rental contract.